tillroy/tillroy.github.io/_posts/2019-05-06-k-means-clustering-part-1.md

 Midsize truck or SUV | 4,259 pounds
 Large truck or SUV | 5,411 pounds

-This data already calculated and taken from post.
-But what if we don't have this weights values, but we know only number of classes we want to split our dataset.
+This data has been already calculated.
+But what if we don't have this weights values, and we know only number of classes we want to split our dataset to.
 For example, from table above we want to define ***6*** car classes based on our data.
 K-means could calculate for us 6 means which represent each car class in all dataset.

 > Important: K-mean requires the number of clusters the dataset should be split to as input!

 ### What does K-means do?

 1. take amount of clusters we want as input
-2. initialize clusters kernels, also known as cluster centroids(usialy randompy defined or taken from dataset)
+2. initialize clusters kernels, also known as cluster centroids(usialy randomly defined or taken from dataset)
 3. calculating distance from each kernel to each data value(distance function could be different)
 4. split data into clusters based on distance metric(assign data to the cluster with smallest distance metric)
 5. calculate some generalized value for each cluster(in most cases it is mean value of the cluster)
-6. repeat everything until some action occur(it could be number of iterations, some treshold in kernel changing from one iteration to another)
+6. repeat everything until some action occur(it could be number of iterations, some threshold in kernel changing from one iteration to another)

 ### How to build K-means from scratch?

-Let's take the class template from the very beginign of the post and add there a bit of logic:
+Let's take the class template from the very beginning of the post and add there a bit of logic:

 ```python
 class KmeansClustering(object):